Commercial Pilot Glider, Oral Prep

 Right-of-way order between glider, airplane, and balloon?

-- Balloon, has right-of-way over all categories
+- Balloon, right-of-way over every other category

 IX.Slow Flight and Stalls